Key Takeaways

 Inconsistent Dosing

-- Makes it impossible to find your sweet spot or follow a protocol safely
+- Makes it impossible to find your optimal dose

 Solution: Brands that test batch-to-batch consistency and state exact per-gummy dosing.